Replikas/novelgame/replit.md

 Preferred communication style: Simple, everyday language.
 UI preferences:
-- No loading indicators, prefer typewriter/streaming text effect as story content is displayed
+- No loading indicators, prefer fast typewriter/streaming text effect as story content is displayed
 - Scrolling accumulation of story content with subtle, functional scrollbar
 - Auto-scroll to new content as it appears
 - Readable story progression with complete history visible
+- Fast typewriter speeds for better user experience